hennifant/hennifant/readme.md

-## Hello I'm Henning from Wilhelmshaven.
+## Hello I'm Henning from Wilhelmshaven. :neckbeard:

 - I'm a student at neuefische.
 - This is my first day at neuefische.